 The next must-visit destination in Ninh Binh that we will tackle is the Bich Dong Pagoda.
 I’m sure the moment your eyes hit the entrance of the pagoda, you will automatically pull your cameras or phones out of your bags and capture the marvelous view.
-With a perfect weather, you’ll see that visiting Bich Dong Pagoda is really the one of the best things to do in Ninh Binh.
+With perfect weather, you’ll see that visiting Bich Dong Pagoda is one of the best things to do in Ninh Binh.

 However, Bich Dong Pagoda isn’t there yet after you come across the entrance gate.
-First, you have to walk up to about 100 steps up the stairs before reaching the pagoda.
+First, you have to walk about 100 steps up the stairs before reaching the pagoda.
 Actually, three pagodas are waiting for you in Bich Dong Pagoda.
-Yes, it’s kinda confusing, like a pagoda within a pagoda when you heard it at first.
+Yes, it’s confusing, like a pagoda within a pagoda when you heard it at first.
 But, you will get it once you come.

-The first pagoda that you’ll see is called Ha Pagoda, situated at the foot of the mountain.
+The first pagoda you’ll see is Ha Pagoda, situated at the foot of the mountain.
 As you continue moving upwards, you’ll encounter another pagoda on the mountainside called Trung Pagoda.
 And on the top, you’ll find the last pagoda called Thuong Pagoda.

-On the summit and on your journey to the top of the mountain, you will see beautiful sceneries such as the panoramic view of the jungle, vast rice fields, and towering limestone hills.
+On the summit and on your journey to the top of the mountain, you will see beautiful scenery such as the panoramic view of the jungle, vast rice fields, and towering limestone hills.
 You will also find a cave along the trail, which I heard is home to some small bats.

 How long to stay in Bich Dong Pagoda